 High standards and specialist treatments can be found at medical facilities in the Netherlands.
 All hospitals offer similar facilities and services, but some specialise in particular areas of treatment.

 Expats should try to find a general practitioner (huisarts) as soon as possible after they arrive.
-They're normally busy and it can be difficult to find one who has space for more patients.
-After finding a doctor, expats will need to register with him or her.
+They're often very busy and it can be difficult to find one who has space for more patients.
+After finding a doctor, expats will need to register with them.

 Health insurance in the Netherlands

 Insurers are required to provide the same basic coverage for everyone.
-Health insurers are not allowed to deny coverage to any person who applies for a standard insurance package and all policyholders must be charged the same premium, regardless of their age or state of health.
+Health insurers are not allowed to deny coverage to any person who applies for a standard insurance package, and all policyholders must be charged the same premium, regardless of their age or state of health.
+However, children under the age of 18 are typically included in the insurance package of their parents or guardians.

 Emergency services in the Netherlands